SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 the width of the slightly-wider 2K standard used for digital cinema projection (which is ``2048`` pixels wide and ``1080`` pixels high):

-.. testcode:: customTypes
+.. testcode:: ClassesAndStructures

     --> cinema.width = 2048

 Checking the ``width`` property of ``cinema`` shows that it has indeed changed to be ``2048``:

-.. testcode:: customTypes
+.. testcode:: ClassesAndStructures

     --> println("cinema is now \(cinema.width) pixels wide")
     <-- cinema is now 2048 pixels wide